LF-Decentralized-Trust/governance/tac/governing-documents/project-lifecycle.md

 - Upgrade (e.g., *Incubation* to *Graduated*)
 - Downgrade (e.g., *Graduated* to *Dormant*)

+In addition, a project's lifecycle state should be evaluated during the quarterly updates if the TAC sees that a project is struggling to meet the requirements of its current state.

 (*Note*: as a rough hierarchy, the *Graduated* state represents the highest maturity, followed by *Incubated*, followed by *Dormant*, followed by *Archived*.)

 The following criteria MUST be considered for each project when making one of the aforementioned decisions: